zsparal/api-documentation/source/components/overview.rst

 Create and mount Mollie Components
 ----------------------------------
-After initializing the Mollie object, you can start consuming data from the shopper.
-You have two options to achieve this:
+After initialising the Mollie object, you can start to consume the shopper's data.
+There are two ways to do this:

-- Option 1: Card component - provides "out of the box" functionality
+1. Use the card component to implement our out-of-the-box solution.
-- Option 2: Mollie Components - provides the best flexibility, but requires additional implementation steps
+2. Use Mollie Components to build your own solution that covers your specific use cases.

 Option 1: Card component
 -------------------------------